jupyterhub/jupyterhub/docs/source/troubleshooting.md

 new container.
 If this was the underlying cause of the issue, you should see your server again.

-##### Proxy settings
+##### Proxy settings (403 GET)

 When your whole JupyterHub sits behind a organization proxy (*not* a reverse proxy like NGINX as part of your setup and *not* the configurable-http-proxy) the environment variables `HTTP_PROXY`, `HTTPS_PROXY`, `http_proxy` and `https_proxy` might be set.
 This confuses the jupyterhub-singleuser servers: When connecting to the Hub for authorization they connect via the proxy instead of directly connecting to the Hub on localhost.
-The proxy might deny the request.
+The proxy might deny the request (403 GET).
 This results in the singleuser server thinking it has a wrong auth token.
-To circumvent this you should unset these environment variables.
-Using the environment variables `NO_PROXY` and `no_proxy` seems not to work.
+To circumvent this you should add `<hub_url>,<hub_ip>,localhost,127.0.0.1` to the environment variables `NO_PROXY` and `no_proxy`.

 ### Launching Jupyter Notebooks to run as an externally managed JupyterHub service with the `jupyterhub-singleuser` command returns a `JUPYTERHUB_API_TOKEN` error